 EXECUTIVE SUMMARY

-The purpose of RMAC’s Strategic Plan is to identify and communicate RMAC’s objectives and goals to provide a foundation for future tactical planning and maintain a high level of transparency with the Board of Forestry and Fire Protection, RMAC’s appointing body, and the public.
-In addition to laying out RMAC’s objectives, the Strategic Plan documents RMAC’s administration, procedures, funding, and membership.
-RMAC will review and update the Strategic Plan every five years and present it to the Board for approval.
+The purpose of Range Management Advisory Committee’s (RMAC) Strategic Plan is to identify and communicate the RMAC’s overarching priorities and goals, which guide the development of the RMAC’s annual objectives and activities.
+This provides a foundation for future tactical planning and maintain a high level of transparency with the Board of Forestry and Fire Protection (‘Board’)—the RMAC’s appointing body—and the public.
+In addition to laying out RMAC’s priorities, the Strategic Plan documents the RMAC’s administration, procedures, funding sources, and mandated membership.
+The RMAC will review and update the Strategic Plan every five years and present it to the Board for approval.